Meet the HVS horses and ponies! Many are available for our partial-lease program. Ask Cindy for details.

 Cindy and Patrick with Betsy and Play at the EHHPC Hunter Pace, Spring, 2018

-Shelby is a 14.2 hand 2010 Connemara pony who came to us from an eventing barn in Massachusetts.
+Sprite is a 14.2 hand 2010 Connemara pony who came to us from an eventing barn in Massachusetts.
 She has eventing experience and is a talented jumper who has nice flat work.
 She is very forward, and therefore will be for our more experienced riders.
-Shelby is available for partial lease.
+Sprite is available for partial lease.